maria-korosteleva/GarmentCode/ReadMe.md

 We are using samples from [SMPL](https://smpl.is.tue.mpg.de/) body model as base for [Body Model examples](assets/Bodies).

 ### Disclaimer
-Due to the restrictiond of SMPL License we cannot share all 3D models of the body shapes used in our paper, except for the base average bodies for male and female versions of SMPL.
-We nontheless share the approximate body measurements a skinny and fluffy models to showcase the adaptation of the patterns to different body types.
+Due to the restrictions of the SMPL license, we cannot share all 3D models of the body shapes used in our paper, except for the base average bodies for male and female versions of SMPL.
+We nevertheless share the approximate body measurements of the thin and the full-bodied models to showcase the adaptation of the patterns to different body types.